UMMS-Biocore/dolphin/docs/dolphin-ui/tablecreator.rst

 Selecting 'View' will take you to the 'Table Generated' page with the report where you can save the table under a new name if you wish.

 Selecting the 'Plot Table' will direct you to the 'Plots' page with your generated table selected as the input.
 You can also visit the 'Plots' page at any time and select any of your generated tables to use for input.

+Change Permissions will appear if you are the owner of the generated table.
+You will be able to change the permissions given to this table by selection this option.

+Selecting 'Send to DEBrowser' will allow you to send your table information straight to the DEBrowser (For more information on DEBrowser, see the DEBrowser section).
+This will only appear for rsem/mRNA/tRNA tables.

 Selecting 'Delete' will remove the generated table from your list of tables.